maelfabien/maelfabien.github.io/_pages/ml.md

 [A D3 tool to visualize French population](https://maelfabien.github.io/viz) : This tool demonstrates basic features of D3.js, including a nice color map, tooltips and zoom.

+[An Altair Web Tool](https://maelfabien.github.io/tsne) : To visualize a T-SNE Embedding of the road characteristics in France, and their related accident profile.
+This could be used to enhance road rehabilitation works and reduce the number of accidents occuring yearly in France.

 <br>

 ![image](https://maelfabien.github.io/assets/images/sup_head.jpg)